 So now she regrets cancelling her train ticket.

-I left by myself for Jodphur at 10.30pm that evening with the plan to meet up with Claudine at the train station in a few days so we can go to Varanassi together.
-She has my train ticket to Varanassi so fingers crossed she shows up.
+I left by myself for Jodhpur at 10.30pm that evening with the plan to meet up with Claudine at the train station in a few days so we can go to Varanasi together.
+She has my train ticket to Varanasi so fingers crossed she shows up.

 Check out the Jetset Bunny Guide To India including the basics, things to do, eat, stay and plan: India Travel Tips